aadityapurani/My-CTF-Challenges/README.md

 Hi, I am Aaditya.
 This is the repo of CTF challenges I have authored.
 It contains challenge source code, explaination, author's intended solution & Task description along with statistics.

 I participate regularly in CTFs; currently under team `dcua`.
 Apart from that I do bug-hunting.
-My area of interests/expertise are Web, mobile application, Forensics & Blockchain.
+My area of interests/expertise are Web, mobile application, Forensics & Blockchain/Crypto.
 Most of my challenges are focused on those, but I like to challenge my comfort zone.
 If you have any question about these challs, you can find me in following ways:

 https://twitter.com/aaditya_purani